IBM/mas-drone-to-fix-watsonx/energyloss-simulated/README.md

 ![image](/images/Simulated-003.jpg)
 <a id='notebookgo'> </a>
 ## Notebook - GO !
-Open the `cl-energy-loss-simulated.ipynb` notebook in the CP4D Project, click the pencil `Edit` button and run the cells one by one.
+Open the [cl-energy-loss-simulated-local.ipynb](./files/cl-energy-loss-simulated.ipynb) (OPTIONN A) or [cl-energy-loss-simulated-cp4d.ipynb](./files/cl-energy-loss-simulated-cp4d.ipynb) (OPTION B) notebook, and simply run the cells one by one.